KevinTanCH/GAproject4/README.md

 ### Personal Notes
-I haven't matched all end points for front end yet so back end waiting endpoints.
+I haven't matched all end points for front end yet so back end has waiting endpoints.
 And Back end definitely needs to refractor.
 What I think I need to do:
 - refractor cors from each local controller to webconfigurer for global cors.
 - add admin account
 - add cart for both front end and back end
 - add DTO for backend to sanitise data
 - and many more in icebox.

 I just wanted to learn Java and try making a backend server within 2 weeks.
-It was doable but the time constraint of 2 weeks was really REALLY tiring.
 I only knew some C++ before learning Java on 20/04/2024.
+It was doable to meet the time on 03/05/2024 but the time constraint of 2 weeks was really REALLY tiring.
 I couldn't have done it without the help of my course instructor and course teaching assistant.

 ### Screenshot(s)